 When researching dental procedures and offices that offer the procedures, you will come across a variety of claims, some of which are genuine, some of which are misleading.
 So in order ensure you are making a wise and informed decision about your oral health, you need to make sure of have the knowledge to distinguish misleading claims from valid ones.

 That is one of the reasons New Albany Implants publishes this ongoing blog.
 We want the wonderful people of Southern Indiana to have all the information you need to know what you are getting when you seek professional dental care.

 Some of the most common, and misleading, claims you will see from dentist offices concern sedation dentistry.
 Many oral health providers present sedation options as if they are interchangeable.
-For instance, many dentists will claim to offer sleep dentistry, when the highest level of sedation they offer is actually oral sedation.
+For instance, many dentists will claim to offer sleep dentistry, when the highest level of sedation they offer is actually inhaled sedation.

 Sleep dentistry is a specific term and procedure that requires a great deal of training and expertise to administer.
 Just because you may be so relaxed you fall asleep during a procedure does not mean you are receiving sleep dentistry.
 So, let’s take a moment to examine the difference between the types of sedation.

 There are two types of conscious sedation, which is a type of sedation where you stay awake and at least somewhat aware of what is going on around you.

 Inhaled Sedation – Nitrous oxide, commonly known as laughing gas, is delivered by breathing normally through a small mask over your nose.
 This is a low level of sedation that relaxes you enough to sit comfortably through whatever dental work you are receiving.
 In fact, the effects of nitrous oxide wear off almost immediately, making it the only form of sedation that allows you to safely drive yourself home.

 You will retain complete awareness while receiving inhaled sedation.
 So if you have strong dental anxiety, you may need a stronger form of sedation.